 Brian Wilchusky leads our Global SAP partnership, responsible for growing the Vertex relationship across all areas of SAP’s business and developing innovative solutions for the SAP customer base.
 Brian has over 25 years of experience in partner and channel development, marketing, product management and software sales.
 He holds a B.S. from the Worcester Polytechnic Institute.

-Partners for over 20 years, SAP and Vertex have enabled over 900 mutual clients to benefit from automated tax solutions that ensure accurate and consistent taxation across the enterprise and around the world.
+We've partnered with SAP for over 20 years, enabling over 900 mutual clients to benefit from automated tax solutions that ensure accurate and consistent taxation across the enterprise and around the world.